bravado-solutions/multilingual-ai-voice-agent-orchestrator/README.md

 ## 💎 Key Competitive Advantages

 * **⚡ Zero-Latency Language Switching** Legacy IVR systems are rigid.
 Our orchestrator uses **Continuous Neural Language Detection**.
-If a customer starts in English and switches to Spanish or Urdu mid-sentence, the system adapts instantly without manual menu selection or downtime.
+If a customer starts in English and switches to Spanish mid-sentence, the system adapts instantly without manual menu selection or downtime.

 * **🛡️ Absolute "Grounding" (Zero Hallucination Policy)** AI "hallucinations" are a liability.
 We utilize a **Strict-Context RAG (Retrieval-Augmented Generation)** architecture.
 The Agent is "sandboxed" within your official product catalog.
 If a customer asks for a discount that doesn't exist, the AI strictly cites your verified data—protecting your margins and brand integrity.